Joining the GMB Faculty

 - how you would prefer to contribute to the Curriculum through occasional service, such as

-3) A brief statement (a few paragraphs is fine) that outlines your philosophy on training doctoral students and one or two examples of projects that might be undertaken by a student in your lab.
+3) A 1-2 page statement that outlines your philosophy on training doctoral students and describes one or two examples of projects that might be undertaken by a student in your lab.
 For more senior faculty, evidence of successful mentoring in the past can suffice.

 These items will be distributed to the members of the GMB Steering Committee.
 If they approve, you will be appointed for a three-year term, after which you will be evaluated for reappointment.